Vincenzo Annese

-Vincenzo Alberto Annese (born 22 September 1984) is an Italian professional football manager and former player.
-He is the current head coach of the Nepal national team.
+Vincenzo Alberto Annese (born 22 September 1984) is an Italian professional football manager and former player who is the current Technical Director of the Burkina Faso.

-Being born and having started his coaching career in Italy, Annese managed teams in Latvia, Ghana, West Bank, Indonesia, Belize, Kosovo and India.
+Being born and having started his coaching career in Italy, Annese managed teams in Latvia, Ghana, Palestine, Indonesia, Belize, Kosovo, Nepal and India.
 He won two consecutive I-League titles with Gokulam Kerala.

 Early life

-Annese wanted to follow in the footsteps of his father, a former football player for Molfetta Sportiva, and joined the Os Belenenses youth team.
 Annese began his football career as a midfielder for Venezia youth side.
 He later played for local clubs Martina Franca, Noicattaro and Leonessa Altamura.

-After a brief playing career, Annese shifted his focus to coaching, He attended the Higher Institute of Physical Education (ISEF) at the Università degli studi di Foggia and University of Verona, focussing on the adaptation of sports to disabled people.
+After a brief playing career, Annese attended the Higher Institute of Physical Education (ISEF) at the Università degli studi di Foggia and the University of Verona, focusing on the adaptation of sports to disabled people.

 Coaching career

 Early career

 Annese started his professional coaching career in Fidelis Andria youth team in 2010.
-In 2013, he joined Foggia as coaching staff in 2012–13 Lega Pro Prima Divisione and 2013–14 Lega Pro Prima Divisione.
-From 2015 to 2016, he was a technical coach with Armenia at various youth international levels.
+In 2013, he joined Foggia as a member of the coaching staff in 2012–13 Lega Pro Prima Divisione and 2013–14 Lega Pro Prima Divisione.
+From 2015 to 2016, after working in Latvia and Armenia as head coach, he was appointed in charge of Armenia's Under-19 and Under-17 teams.